1. Apply Online

 As provided in the M State Transfer of Credit Procedure (found under Educational Policies), students may request further review of a course by providing additional documentation related to the course.
 This is especially important if the course was taken at an institution outside of the region, was taken many years ago or if there is any other reason why our transfer specialist may not have had access to detailed information about the course.

-The first step in requesting further review of a course is to complete the Reevaluation of Transfer Course Request Form (found under Registration Forms and eForms), along with any supporting documentation.
+The first step in requesting further review of a course is to complete the Reevaluation of Transfer Course Request Form (found under Graduation and Transfer), along with any supporting documentation.
 M State's transfer specialist will review this information.
 If the review results in awarding an equivalency and/or MnTC goal area assignment, the student's record will be adjusted accordingly.

 If you received a grade of D in a course that was taken at another MnSCU institution and was assigned within any of the MnTC goal area(s), the course will transfer with the D grade regardless of your GPA at that institution.
 Remember that if you are completing the entire MnTC or the Liberal Arts & Sciences AA degree, the MnTC will need to be completed with a minimum 2.0 GPA.